Sikh teens say they were victims of racist attack at Walt Whitman Shops

 "And I turn around … and little do I know this kid is about to punch me," Bedi said.
 "He walks up, he jumps in front of me and he hits me with a closed fist on the left side of my face."

+"As I’ve shared with the victims' family, any act of hate in our county is a mark against all of us and we will not tolerate this type of conduct," he said.
+"An attack meant to isolate and marginalize a community in Suffolk County will bear the full brunt of the law."

-Officials from the Simon Property Group, which operates Walt Whitman, did not respond to an inquiry seeking comment Tuesday.
+Officials from the Simon Property Group, which operates Walt Whitman, did not respond to inquiries seeking comment.

 Police, citing the ongoing investigation, declined to provide additional details.